We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 - if the term is reasonable or it imposes a harsh or unjust condition

-- if the contract gives you payment that is less than employees or regulated workers doing similar work
+- if you're being paid less than employees or regulated workers doing similar work

 - any other matters it thinks is relevant.